GiorgioZacharo/AccelSeeker/README.md

     ./run_sys_aw.sh

-## 2) Merit, Cost Estimation of Candidates for Acceleration and Application of the Overlapping Rule.
+## 3) Merit, Cost Estimation of candidates for acceleration and application of the Overlapping Rule.

 The following script generates the Merit/Cost (MC) file along with the implementation of the Overlapping rule in the final Merit/Cost/Indexes (MCI) file.
 The files generated are: MCI.txt  MC.txt